adispartadev/spartan-multi-image-picker/README.md

 [![npm](https://img.shields.io/npm/dt/spartan-multi-image-picker.svg)](https://github.com/adispartadev/spartan-multi-image-picker)

-This plugin enable you to upload multiple files on a html form without giving your dummy user a pain in the ass to hold their `Ctrl` keyboard for non ajax upload file.
+This plugin enable you to upload multiple files on a html form without hold `Ctrl` on your keyboard.
+You can use it for non-ajax or ajax uploading file.

 ![img](https://adispartadev.github.io/spartan-multi-image-picker/preview.gif)